Name: Maxwell & Ursula

 I'm a constant designer and visual thinker, so I've been dreaming of what I'd like to do to this house for years, and ironically it was to pretty much keep it like it was, add a basement and just add a little more room to the rooms (oh, and really make it fuel efficient).
 I even had drawings of my ideas, and it was with these that I sat down with John Berg in the early fall last year.

-I will show you the overall inspiration as well as how it transformed with John's guidance in my next post, and tell you now that my guiding vision was to keep it really simple in the fashion of a modern barn with lovely, airy rooms, not too many windows and a long, continuous, shingled roof.
+I will show you the overall inspiration as well as how it transformed with John's guidance in my next post, and tell you now that my guiding vision was to keep it really simple in the fashion of a contemporary barn with lovely, airy rooms, not too many windows and a long, continuous, shingled roof.

 And I also wanted the whole house to be black.